Frequently Asked Questions

 You are required to submit an original transcript from all of the institutions, other than The University of Arizona, that you attended previous to applying to our program.
 International students must submit official transcripts and diploma in the original language as well as an English translation.
 The official transcript should be stamped by The University issuing the transcript and be submitted in a sealed envelop.
 Transcripts are not required for courses or degrees from The University of Arizona.

-Yes, just remember that the preferred application deadline is December 1 for the following Fall semester.
+Yes, just remember that the preferred application deadlines are prior to February 1 for the following Fall semester, though your application will be accepted through April 15.
 Additional information for International Students is available at the UA International Student Programs and Services website and at the UA Graduate College Prospective Student Admissions website.

 Yes, you must apply as an international student; a student must be a U.S. Citizen or Permanent Resident to apply as a domestic student.

-In addition, students whose native language is not English must meet the minimum required iBT TOEFL score of 100.
+In addition, students whose native language is not English must meet the minimum required iBT TOEFL score of 100 or an IELTS score of 7.0 overall (with a 6.0 or higher in each section).
 This requirement is waived only if you have completed a four-year Bachelor's degree from a U.S. college or university and have not returned to your home country for an extended period of time.

 The TOEFL score must be less than 2 years old at the time you take your first class in the MSF program, unless you have been living and studying in the United States since taking the TOEFL.
 The Eller College of Management requires international students to have a minimum TOEFL score of 100 (internet-based test).